centrahq/api-documentation/user/pages/02.glossary/01.glossary-basic/docs.md

 **Folder**
 _B2B/B2C_
 Folders are used to categorize products internally in Centra.
 One product can belong to at most one folder.
 Folders are not exposed in the Front End.

+**Free To Allocate (stock)** = Physical - Allocated
+Free to Allocate.
+This is the quantity of said product which is available to allocate on orders, or simply, this is the quantity available.

 ## **G**